Summer Undergraduate Research Fellowship

 Any fellow who is unable to attend the poster session will be required to write a double-spaced report of at least five pages that describes your project’s results, due at the end of the fellowship.
 Your preceptor will sign the report.
 Once the report is received, along with the exit survey, you will receive the balance of your stipend.

 Applicants will select three faculty members and projects they would like to work on during the fellowship.
 Program leaders will make every effort to assign an applicant to their first choice but may need to make alternative assignments based on availability.
-These cancer projects range from clinical to more basic science type of research.
+These cancer projects range from clinical to more basic-science-type research.
+Because of the limited number of clinical research opportunities, applicants should not limit their selection to clinical preceptors.
 See the projects and preceptors below.

 Projects & Preceptors